+- - starting location between the two students.

-- B. Fill bins with fresh, cool seawater. - C. Be ready to help sift though the haul.
+- B. Fill bins with fresh, cool seawater.

+- C. Be ready to help sift though the haul.

 - 4. Haul seine to the shoreline. - A. Working quickly, collect all fish and gently place into buckets - B. Second, collect all macro-invertebrates and gently place into buckets